Chilean silver rush

 Between 1830 and 1850, Chilean silver mining grew at an unprecedented pace which transformed mining into one of the country's principal sources of wealth.
 The rush caused rapid demographic, infrastructural, and economic expansion in the semi-arid Norte Chico mountains where the silver deposits lay.
 A number of Chileans made large fortunes in the rush and made investments in other areas of the economy of Chile.
 By the 1850s, the rush was in decline and lucrative silver mining definitively ended in the 1870s.
 At the same time, mining activity in Chile reoriented to saltpetre operations.

-Exports of Chilean silver alongside copper and wheat were instrumental to allow Chile to cure the default of its independence debt in London.
+Exports of Chilean silver alongside copper and wheat were instrumental in helping Chile to prevent default on its independence debt in London.

 Background

 Placer deposits of gold were exploited by the Spanish in the 16th century following their arrival in the same century.
 However, only after the independence in the 19th century did mining once again get prominence among economic activities in Chile.
 Following the discovery of silver at Agua Amarga (1811) and Arqueros (1825), the Norte Chico mountains north of La Serena were intensely prospected.
+Indigenous peoples settled in the pueblos de indios of Norte Chico are believed to have withheld their knowledge of mineral deposits in the view that any hint of knowledge could lead to intense pressures or, reportedly, even torture.
+While there were some valuable ores neighbouring areas of Argentina that attracted Chilean miners it was in common parlance that ores were to be found on western side of the Andes and not to the east.

+Stimulating the belief in the mining potential of northern Chile was a folk literature of oral geography made up of a series of descriptions of land routes leading to valuable outcrops known as derroteros and akin to the nautical rutter or the Roman Itinerarium.
+Among the most famous derroteros of the early 19th century was that indicating the way to the supposed discoveries of The Aragonese, two renowned independence-era prospectors.
+Some derroteros had vague descriptions of places, distorted information or even places that appear to be made up.
+Further, some led to legendary treasures such as tesoro del Inca.
+Over-all the derroteros are not known to have produced any significant mining discovery.